manokara/paipo/README.md

 ![gif](game.gif)

-*Made with Godot 3.2*
+*Made with Godot 3.2.3*

 I made this game for LOWREZJAM, it was almost complete but I didn't have time to compose or find good music...
 Maybe I'll polish it a little bit later.

 It's one of these pipe puzzles where you have to arrange the pipes in a way so that water reaches the other end before time runs out.
-There are no solvability checks, in RNG we trust!
-That means sometimes you can't solve the puzzle and you'll have to reset.
-Also, there's no progression, each round is just randomly generated pipes on a 7x7 grid.
+There's no progression, each round is just randomly generated pipes on a 8x7 grid.

 ## Controls